 Obligated Group and Other Requirements - Trinity Health has debt outstanding under a Master Trust Indenture dated July 1, 1998, as amended and supplemented thereto, the Amended and Restated Master Indenture ("ARMI").
 The ARMI permits Trinity Health to issue obligations to finance certain activities.
 Obligations issued under the ARMI are general, direct obligations of Trinity Health and any future members of the Trinity Health Obligated Group.
 Proceeds from the tax-exempt bonds and refunding bonds are to be used to finance the construction, acquisition and equipping of capital improvements.
 Since the implementation of the ARMI, Trinity Health is the sole member of the Trinity Health Obligated Group.
 Certain ministry organizations of Trinity Health constitute Designated Affiliates and Trinity Health covenants to cause each Designated Affiliate to pay, loan or otherwise transfer to Trinity Health such amounts necessary to pay the amounts due on all obligations issued under the ARMI.
-The Hospital is a designated affiliate under the ARMI.
 Trinity Health, the Designated Affiliates and all other controlled affiliates are referred to as the Credit Group.
 Trinity Health has granted a security interest in certain pledged property and has caused not less than 85% of the Designated Affiliates representing, when combined with Trinity Health and any future members, not less than 85% of the consolidated net revenue of the Credit Group to grant to Trinity Health security interests in certain pledged property in order to secure all obligations issued under the ARMI.
-The aggregate amount of obligations outstanding using the ARMI (other than obligations that have been advance refunded) are \$2,630 million and \$2,546 million at June 30, 2011 and June 30, 2010, respectively.
+The aggregate amount of obligations outstanding using the ARMI (other than obligations that have been advance refunded) are \$3,055 million and \$2,630 million at June 30, 2012 and June 30, 2011, respectively.